For the UI part (changing/adding buttons or panel layout and style) use the UI customization feature; for everything else set

 Reference Resolution at the camera configuration menu (Naninovel -> Configuration -> Camera) equal to the backgrounds resolution.

-Use custom novel actions.
+Use custom commands.

 While Naninovel is focused around traditional visual novel games the engine is designed to allow integration with existing projects.
 If you're making a 3D adventure game, RPG or game of any other genre — you can still use Naninovel as a drop-in dialogue system.